Return to the main page to login to MyChart

 Patients under 18 (and/or their parent/legal guardian) must speak with their doctor in person before signing up for MyChart.

-MyChart Customer Service Center, available 8 a.m. to 5 p.m. weekdays: 585-275-URMC (8762), 1-888-661-6162.
+MyChart Customer Service Center, available 8 a.m. to 5 p.m. weekdays: (585) 275-URMC (8762), 1 (888) 661-6162.
 You can also submit a question online here.

-You can see most tests from your inpatient stays (dated the end of November 2013 to the present) or emergency room visits at Strong Memorial or Highland Hospitals, as well as those tests completed by a URMC lab.
+You can see most tests from your inpatient stays (dated the end of November 2013 to the present) or emergency room visits at Strong Memorial or Highland hospitals, as well as those tests completed by a UR Medicine lab.
 If you wish to see historical test results, you may need to contact your doctor to manually release those results.
 In an effort to get your test results to you as soon as possible, many test results are available in MyChart the morning after they are finalized.
 This means that sometimes you'll see the results before your doctor; thank you in advance for your patience in allowing your physician time to communicate with you about your test results.

-Expect longer delays on other tests, like pathology, imaging and pap smears, which will be released to MyChart 14 days after they are finalized.
-Sensitive test results, such as genetic tests, drug screens, HIV and STDs, are blocked from MyChart.
 Since you are viewing the full, unedited results, some of the language may not be familiar to you and might even be confusing or concerning.
 Please discuss any questions raised by these results at your next visit.
 See below for more details on test results in MyChart.

 Your MyChart information comes directly from your electronic medical record.
 Ask your healthcare provider to correct any inaccurate information at your next clinic visit.
 In addition, you have the ability to electronically request changes to your allergies, medications or current health issues by clicking on the green plus sign (+) or red minus sign (—) in these areas.
-Any changes you request will reviewed and updated at your visit.
+Any changes you request will reviewed and updated at your next in-person visit.

 Alerts only are sent out if new information (lab results, messages, appointment reminders) appears in MyChart.
 If you are not receiving alerts, it could be for one of the following reasons:

-If you have checked the settings and you still are not receiving email alerts, please contact our MyChart Customer Service Center, available 8 a.m. to 5 p.m. weekdays: 585-275-URMC (8762), 1-888-661-6162.
+If you have checked the settings and you still are not receiving email alerts, please contact our MyChart Customer Service Center, available 8 a.m. to 5 p.m. weekdays: (585) 275-URMC (8762), 1 (888) 661-6162.
 You can also submit a question online here.

 More information on proxy access is available here.